Oral Cancer Screening – Acworth, GA

 What Can I Expect During an Oral Cancer Screening?

 An oral cancer screening is a simple, painless process that could save your life with early detection.
-During your routine examination, Dr. Hamel uses his special training and advanced technology to detect cancerous or precancerous cells early.
+During your routine examination, our doctors use their special training and advanced technology to detect cancerous or precancerous cells early.

-While examining your teeth, he’ll also check your oral tissues, including your lips, gums, tongue, throat, neck, and cheeks.
-He may use a special light and glasses to highlight concerning areas that might be missed with the naked eye.
+While examining your teeth, they’ll also check your oral tissues, including your lips, gums, tongue, throat, neck, and cheeks.
+They may use a special light and glasses to highlight concerning areas that might be missed with the naked eye.

-If Dr. Hamel detects anything abnormal, he may arrange for you to have a biopsy to remove a tissue sample.
-It will be tested in the lab, and he’ll inform you if you need to take any further action.
+If they detect anything abnormal, they may arrange for you to have a biopsy to remove a tissue sample.
+It will be tested in the lab, and they’ll inform you if you need to take any further action.

 Schedule an Oral Cancer Screening Today!

 Don’t wait until it’s too late.
 If it’s time for your next preventive appointment, be sure to have an oral cancer screening, too.
-Although there aren’t any specific guidelines in place, Dr. Hamel recommends you have one no less than annually.
+Although there aren’t any specific guidelines in place, our doctors recommend you have one no less than annually.

 Contact our office today to schedule an appointment for your oral cancer screening.